guitarino/guitarino.github.io/content/IsThisReal.md

 Pamela closed her eyes, and soon, the millions of faces all merged into one little sphere.
 It rolled close to Jim, and out of that sphere, materialized the body of Pamela, exactly as she remembered herself, with her hair, her usual skin, the clothes she usually wore at home.
 To Jim, her body looked ever-so-slightly weird, because everything was inverted from left to right, although he quickly realized why that was the case.

 In an instant, Pamela and Jim were linked up in a hug, and he could feel the touch with his virtual reality gloves.
-They both burst into tears and, during the remained of his hour, talked about what's happened over the past year.
+They both burst into tears and, during the rest of his hour, talked about what's happened over the past year.

 ## Chapter 6